Why Skin Brushing Is A Slam Dunk Treatment You Should Add to Your Health and Beauty Routine

 What Is Skin Brushing?

 Dry skin brushing is what it sounds like: You use a brush on dry skin in a series of specific movements and patterns.

 While dry brushing is easy to do at home, don’t reach for your nearest hairbrush and start stroking quite yet.

-The correct tools and brushing technique are important if you want to reap the health benefits of dry brushing.
-(I'll explain more after I tell you the benefits.)
+Having the correct tools and brushing technique are important if you want to reap the health benefits of dry brushing.
+(I’ll explain more after I tell you the benefits.)